digitalist-se/impono/doc/TAG_TEMPLATE.md

 # Custom Templates Technical Documentation

-###Basic concept of 7tag pluggins
+###Basic concept of impono pluggins

-Plugins in 7tag are possible to obtain by adding additional Symfony2 bundles.
+Plugins in impono are possible to obtain by adding additional Symfony2 bundles.
 We have only one requirement, bundle should implements `SevenTag\Api\AppBundle\Plugin\PluginInterface` or extends `SevenTag\Api\AppBundle\Plugin\PluginAwareBundle`.
 This is necessary for retriving plugin manifest information.
 For example, in SevenTagPluginGoogleAnalyticsCustomTemplateBundle we extends `SevenTag\Api\AppBundle\Plugin\PluginAwareBundle` and add simple manifest.json file.
 Manifest contains basic information about plugin like name, version and relative paths to assets that are dynamically passed to Angular application, for example: